 Packing all your gear and supplies for a scrapbook retreat can be overwhelming.

-Whether it’s for a weekend-long retreat or day crop it can be stressful to know what to bring.
+Whether for a weekend-long retreat or day crop, it can be stressful to know what to bring.
 And it’s easy to want to bring it all … just in case.

 I’ve told myself that so many times, “but what if I need it?”
 Oh, let me tell you.
 What a mistake!
 This is for a couple of reasons.